hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 This tool uses a dedicated Test-Results API in order to send test results to ALM Octane (see more details in the URL http://octane-help.saas.hpe.com/en/Latest/Online/Help_Center.htm#cshid=test_results_api).

 First, the tool retrieves all relevant test results from ALM and sends them to ALM Octane to the test-results API.
+The test results are sent in bulks of 1000 at a time.
 Next, the API creates the matching automated tests and test runs in ALM Octane.
 If a relevant automated test already exists, the results are associated with that test.
 The API does not create tests and runs synchronously.
 Therefore, the API returns a job ID that the tool uses later to query the API about the test run creation status.